-ILEP’s vision is a world free of leprosy.
-The Triple Zero strategy can contribute to this goal by focusing on three key areas: Transmission, Disabilities and Discrimination.
-By working towards bringing all of these down to Zero, we will make substantial progress towards that vision.
-But it is only by tackling all three of these areas that we will succeed as all are interconnected.
+ILEP’s vision is a world free from leprosy.
+The Triple Zero campaign contributes to this goal by focusing on three key areas: Transmission, Disabilities and Discrimination.
+By working towards bringing each of these interconnected areas down to Zero, we will make substantial progress towards achieving our vision.

 Zero Transmission – Stopping Leprosy Transmission

 Transmission of leprosy is not well understood, but it seems that prolonged exposure to an affected person can result in the onset of the disease.

 Stopping transmission is essential to end leprosy.
 However, many cases continue to go undetected, so the cycle of transmission continues.